 When you use the Tour Velvet, learning how to clean your grips will also give you one of the longest lasting, most durable feel that you can find!
 This grip will have you looking forward to your next round as soon as you walk off the golf course!

-Best Midsize Golf Grips: Golf Pride New Decade Multi-Compound
+Best Midsize: Golf Pride New Decade Multi-Compound

-So what is the best midsize golf grip?
+So what is the best midsize grip?
 Well, a lot of that answer is going to depend on what feel you like, but our favorite after rigorous testing is the Golf Pride New Decade Multi-Compound.
 The aspect of the Multi-Compound that put it over the top for us was the variable texture that creates an amazing mix of comfort and control on every shot.
 It is a tacky grip with a corded upper section to help with your lead hand control, and a softer rubber lower section to grant comfort to your trail hand that does not have a glove.

 What We Like